 Faculty who are teaching a course with a service-learning component and want the SL designation for their course, should follow this process:

-- Fill out this form (fillable form if you open in Adobe Acrobat).
+- Fill out this form for undergraduate courses (fillable form if you open in Adobe Acrobat).
 For repeated SL courses fill out this form.

 - Read through the SL Designation Process and Parameters document

 - Send a copy of the syllabus along with the form in #1 to Linda Drake at CSRC (email or mail)